Principles, priorities & pathways for inclusive green economies

 Economic transformation to deliver the SDGs and build a climate-safe future

-16th Jul 2019 by Partnership for Inclusive Green Economies GEC
+16th Jul 2019 by Partners for Inclusive Green Economies GEC

 Since the industrial revolution, our economies have delivered huge advances in material prosperity.
 But this progress is increasingly imperilled by the very economic models which made it possible.
 Our economies are still measured and managed in ways that incentivise overconsumption, damage nature and social bonds, and drive climate change.
 In 2015 the global community committed to tackling these linked problems through the Sustainable Development Goals (SDGs) and the Paris Agreement on climate change.
 This can only be described as historic.